Hyperimmunoglobulin E syndrome

 The symptoms are most often present in childhood, but because the disease is so rare, it often takes years before a correct diagnosis is made.

-Recent research suggests that the disease is often caused by a genetic change (mutation) that takes place in the STAT3 gene on chromosome 17.
+Recent research suggests that the disease is often caused by a genetic change that takes place in the STAT3gene on chromosome 17.
 How this gene abnormality causes the symptoms of the disease is not well understood.
-However, people with the disease have a higher-than-normal level of an antibody called IgE.
+However, people with the disease have a higher-than-normal level of a type of antibody called IgE.

 Symptoms